christopheradams/christopheradams.io/_posts/2013-07-13-cutting-corners.md

 tags: photo
 ---

 Taken at Ai Weiwei's studio in Beijing.
-(Kodak Portra 400, Nokton 35mm f/1.2 II, Leica M6)